 Text or app messages are sent like a traditional district message.

-The same text will also be delivered as an email to the contact email address.
+The same text may also be delivered as an email to the contact email address.

 How do I know an Emergency Alert or Broadcast Notification was delivered?